blinklet/blog-posts/network-simulators-page/network-simulators-page.md

 <a name="netkit"></a><a name="kathara"></a>

-### Kathara
+### Kathará

 <a href="https://www.brianlinkletter.com/tag/netkit/"><img src="https://www.brianlinkletter.com/wp-content/uploads/2013/01/Netkit_Knoppix_DVD-1024x640.png" alt="Netkit open source single-area OSPF pre-configured lab" width="1024" height="640" class="aligncenter size-large wp-image-604" /></a>

-<a href="https://www.brianlinkletter.com/tag/netkit/">Kathara</a> is a new version of <a href="https://www.brianlinkletter.com/tag/netkit/">Netkit</a>, implemented using modern technologies like Docker, and backwards-compatible with Netkit labs.
+[Kathará](https://www.kathara.org/) is a network emulator that can run either on a single host leveraging Docker or on a cluster using Kubernetes.
+It can run network emulation scenarios on a variety of operating systems such as Windows, Mac, and Linux, and in other environments such as data centers or the public cloud.
+It allows configuration and deployment of virtual networks featuring SDN, NFV, and traditional routing protocols, such as BGP and OSPF.
+Kathará offers Python APIs that allow user to script the creation of network scenarios.

+Kathará was created by the original developers of [Netkit](https://www.netkit.org/) and is intended to be the next evolution in network emulation.
+Kathará is backwards-compatible with Netkit labs.
 The Netkit project's web site has a long list of interesting lab scenarios to practice, with documentation for each scenario.

+A [fork of the original Netkit](https://github.com/netkit-jh/netkit-jh-build) is still being maintained by another author and has [updated documentation](https://netkit-jh.github.io/docs/).

-Please **<a href="https://www.brianlinkletter.com/tag/netkit/">click here to see my posts about Kathara and Netkit</a>**.
+Please **<a href="https://www.brianlinkletter.com/tag/netkit/">click here to see my posts about Kathará and Netkit</a>**.

-Kathara web site: <a href="http://www.kathara.org/" target="_blank" rel="noopener noreferrer">http://www.kathara.org/</a>
+Kathará web site: <a href="http://www.kathara.org/" target="_blank" rel="noopener noreferrer">http://www.kathara.org/</a>
 Netkit web site: <a href="http://wiki.netkit.org" target="_blank" rel="noopener noreferrer">http://wiki.netkit.org</a>

 <a name="labtainers"></a>